Incel: Extremism

+As of 2022, research indicates growth in extremist beliefs and online radicalization among incels, as well as the potential for forum users to become seen as martyrs by their peers after committing acts of violence.
+Research has similarly found that virulent misogyny often found on incel forums serves to justify the use of violence, particularly against women.
 Incel communities became more extremist and focused on violence from the late 2010s.
 This has been attributed to factors including influences from overlapping online hate groups and the rise of the alt-right and white supremacist groups.
-The misogynistic and violent rhetoric of some members of these communities has led to numerous bans from websites and web hosts.
+The misogynistic and violent rhetoric often found in these communities, including exhortations to violence, has led to them being banned from several social media platforms and web hosting services.

 Incel communities continue to exist on more lenient platforms including 4chan, 8chan, and Gab, as well as on web forums created specifically for the topic.
 More extremist self-identified incels have increasingly migrated to obscure locations including gaming chat services (such as Discord) and the dark web to avoid site shutdowns and the self-censorship that has developed among some incel communities as an effort to avoid drawing scrutiny from law enforcement or website service providers.

+There has been debate over whether to consider violent attacks carried out by incels as a form of terrorism.
 Beginning in 2018 and into the 2020s, the incel ideology has been described by North American governments and researchers as a terrorism threat, and law enforcement have issued warnings about the subculture.
 In May 2019, an American man was sentenced to up to five years in prison for making terrorist threats, posting on social media, "I'm planning on shooting up a public place ... killing as many girls as I see".
 In September 2019, the U.S. Army warned soldiers about the possibility of violence at movie theaters showing the Joker film, after "disturbing and very specific chatter" was found in conversations among self-identified incels on the dark web.